 For example, the commercial DHS Hurricane 3 rubbers that everybody can buy from the manufacturer has a medium-high throw angle.
-And most another products that will be sold abroad outside of China has the same property: a medium to high throw angle.
+And most other products that will be sold abroad outside of China has the same property: a medium to high throw angle.
 These characteristics are confirmed by many testers.

-What is Ma Long personal rubber?
+What is Ma Long personal equipment?

 What rubber does Ma Long use?

 Ma Long forehand rubber

 Well, Ma Long uses national hurricane 3 blue sponge rubber, 40.5 to 41 DHS hardness scale, 2.15 mm thickness, used with the booster.
 Ma Long personal rubber is not available to the public.
 They are designed based on Ma Long physical strength, the sponge is much harder than a commercial one.

 It’s not the sponge but it’s the top sheet that Ma Long’s rubber is different than the commercial version.

 The topsheet of Ma Long personal forehand rubber is much more elastic, consistent.
 The pimples structure is also different: denser, smaller than the commercial one.
 The tacky topsheet with this pimple structure provides the maximum of spin to Ma Long’s shot.